RedXi/vatsimbrief-helper/README.md

 ## Public Interface

-VatsimbriefHelper offers a public interface to other scripts.
+Vatsimbrief Helper offers a public interface to other scripts.
 For more information, see [Vatsimbrief Helper Public Interface](PUBLIC-INTERFACE.md).
 At the moment, [VR Radio Helper](https://github.com/VerticalLongboard/xplane-vhf-helper/) uses the Vatsimbrief Helper ATC data to display station names.